 How Common Are Anxiety Disorders?

-Anxiety disorders are among the most common mental illnesses in America; more than 40 million are affected by these debilitating illnesses each year.
+Anxiety disorders are among the most common mental illnesses in America; 18.1% of adults - more than 44 million - are affected by these debilitating illnesses each year.

 What Are the Different Kinds of Anxiety Disorders?

 Panic Disorder- Characterized by panic attacks, sudden feelings of terror that strike repeatedly and without warning.
 Physical symptoms include chest pain, heart palpitations, shortness of breath, dizziness, abdominal discomfort, feelings of unreality, and fear of dying.

 Obsessive-Compulsive Disorder- Repeated, intrusive and unwanted thoughts or rituals that seem impossible to control.